lkbhg/openMPSPH/README.md

 A C++ Simulation Framework with OpenMP Acceleration Developed by Kan Liu

+Notice: There are some disadvantages in the current equations.
+I will fix it in the future according to requirement.

 🧩 Overview

 This project is a personal software developed by Hong Yin for scientific computing and numerical simulation.